ku-plrg-classroom/docs/cose212/fvae/README.md

 ## (Problem #2) `interpDS` (50 points)

-The `evalDS` function is a wrapper of the `interpDS` function, and performs the similar tasks as the `eval` function except that it uses the `interpDS`.
+The `evalDS` function is a wrapper of the `interpDS` function, and performs the similar tasks as the `eval` function except that it uses the `interpDS`:
 ```scala
 def evalDS(str: String): String = interpDS(Expr(str), Map.empty).str
 ```